Want to build a brand your customer’s trust?

 When everyone else relied on assigned seating, Southwest let you choose your own.

-And when airlines started charging for checked baggage, Southwest kept their bags free.
+And when airlines started charging for checked baggage, Southwest let your bags fly for free.

 This ability to defy the norm set them apart, and their willingness to use policies that benefited customers – and not necessarily their business – made them more likable, and yes, trustworthy.